chengniedotcom/chengniedotcom.github.io/notes/an-emotional-education.md

 ---
-title: *TITLE* - by AUTHOR
+title: *The School of Life: An Emotional Education* - by Alain de Botton
-date: 2023-DATE
+date: 2021-10-03
 permalink: /notes/an-emotional-education
 author_profile: false
 tags:
     - notes
 ---

-## *TITLE* - by AUTHOR
+## *The School of Life: An Emotional Education* - by Alain de Botton

-Read: 2023-DATE
+Read: 2021-10-03

 Recommend: 10/10

+I like how he criticized Romanticism as a poison to love relationships.
+I like how he normalizes the suffering.
 The suggestions about how to live a happy life at the end of the book are priceless.

 ## Notes